brianboyko/Mayday_Late_Version/_posts/2014-07-03-July-Fourth.md

 1. Everyone who made a contingent pledge will get an e-mail.
 That e-mail will contain a link to a page where, *if and only if they wish,* they may choose to turn their contingent pledge into a donation.

-2. On midnight, July 7th, we'll assume that anyone who hasn't clicked that link (or opened the e-mail) will get their refunds back on whatever credit or debit card they choose.
-We'll process them as quickly as possible, but right now we can only refund pledges manually (we're working on ways to automate the process but haven't found one yet.)
+2. We'll process refunds as quickly as possible, but right now we can only refund pledges manually (we're working on ways to automate the process but haven't found one yet.)
 We hope it'll take less than 24 hours, but if it takes longer, we'll keep you updated.

 3. After all of that is concluded, we'll be able to come to a final number, figure out how much we've raised, how far we have to go, and keep working towards it.